tensorfreitas/DCGAN-for-Bird-Generation/README.md

 - The critic is trained for 100 times for each generator train iteration in the first 25 generator train updates.
 After this, it is trained for 5 iterations for each generator iteration (every 500 generator iterations the critic is trained again for 100 times).
 - Each critic iteration the weights are clipped to smaller values near zero (-0.01 to 0.01)
-- The optimizer should not use momentum and a low learning rate should be used
+- The optimizer should not use momentum (therefore RMSProp is used) and a low learning rate should be used
 - Training is very slow due to the learning rate and the number of critic updates in each generator update.

 The loss function is expected is similar to the shown by the paper: